Secondary Maths Subject Leaders Community

 The project is for existing secondary heads of department/subject leaders.
-To support the implementation of Teaching for Mastery across entire departments more effectively, all schools involved in secondary teaching for mastery Work Groups and Programmes should also participate in these communities.
-The community is also open to subject leaders whose schools are not yet involved.
+All schools involved in secondary teaching for mastery should participate in this community.
+It is also open to subject leaders whose schools are not yet involved.

-Each community is led by a Secondary Assistant Maths Hub Lead together with a local leader of maths education whose expertise will support participating subject leads professional development alongside deepening their understanding of the current local and national maths educational landscape.
-Much of the work will support the subject leader to develop and implement their vision and teaching for mastery principles relevant to their context whilst drawing on the shared expertise of their local and national communities
+This community will support participating subject leads’ professional development alongside deepening their understanding of the current local and national maths educational landscape.
+This includes supporting heads of department to develop and implement their vision and teaching for mastery principles relevant to their context.

 Subject leaders will:

-• promote and develop a shared vision, culture and set of principles for teaching and learning in maths.
+• promote and develop a shared vision, culture and set of principles to ensure coherence of intended, implemented and attained curricula for all students.

 Subject leaders will: